Research

 Nanomaterials and their enhancement of photosynthesis

 Carbon nanodots (CDs) are non-toxic nanomaterials with appreciable fluorescent quantum yields making them ideal for biosensing.
-Further, they can be synthesised using a 3 minute microwave assisted synthesis from cheap starting materials.
-Uptake of specially functionalised CDs by plants and algae can lead to increased photosynthetic quantum yields and enhanced biomass yields.
+Further, they can be synthesised using a 3-minute microwave assisted synthesis from cheap starting materials.
+Uptake of specially functionalised CDs by plants and algae can induce increased photosynthetic quantum yields and enhanced biomass production.